IntelligentSpatialPositioning/ISMapView/README.md

 1. Go to your Xcode project settings, under Build Phases > Compile Sources
 2. Select JSONKit and add `-fno-objc-arc -Wno-deprecated-objc-isa-usage` as compiler flags.

+## Support

+`ISLocation.framework` is fully supported by Intelligent Spatial Positoning.
+If you have any questions, comments, or bug reports, please contact us at [support@intelligentspatialpositioning.com](mailto:support@intelligentspatialpositioning.com).